What we know about the Beirut blast

 In the hours following the bombing, authorities and humanitarian organizations launched search and rescue efforts.
 The Lebanese President has directed all armed forces to respond to the disaster, and to patrol affected areas for additional security.

+Lebanon has allocated 100 billion Lebanese pounds — which, according to the government rate, is about $66,335,000 — to deal with the effects of the blast, the Levbanese Presidency Twitter account said Wednesday.

-Aid groups like UNICEF and the Red Cross have teams on the ground assisting authorities, and have put out urgent open calls for blood donations.
+Aid groups like UNICEF and the Red Cross mobilized teams on the ground and put out urgent open calls for blood donations.

-Other countries and international organizations quickly stepped in to help, and the United Nations and World Health Organization are working with Lebanese authorities.
+The Lebanese Red Cross said on Wednesday that multiple temporary shelters with food, hygiene kits and basic needs have been set up to receive 1,000 families.
+The United Nations and World Health Organization are also working with Lebanese authorities.

 President Trump, Australian Prime Minister Morrison and Russian President Vladimir Putin all offered support and assistance.
-Russia has sent five planes carrying medical equipment and a team of doctors to set up a field hospital in Beirut, according to state news agency TASS, which cited the Russian Ministry of Emergency Situations.
+Russia has sent five planes carrying medical equipment and a team of doctors to set up a field hospital in Beirut, according to state news agency TASS.

 Comments